 - You’ll be more susceptible to suffering from a stroke because it can cause what’s known as ischemia.

 When blood flow to your brain is gradually reduced it can cause irreparable damage.
 These are some of the consequences that can occur when blood flow is reduced because of not exercising.

 Now that you know this, we should point out that you don’t have to go to a gym to avoid all these complications that arise from a lack of exercise.

-Walking (it’s best if it’s outside) at least an hour a day counts as working out, as long as it becomes a regular habit that you don’t avoid.
+Walking (it’s best if it’s outside) at least an hour a day counts as working out.
+Make sure that it becomes a regular habit that you don’t avoid.